mayasharma2110/Name-the-element/README.md

 * The feedback page will show all the questions in the quiz, along with if the user got this correct or not.
 If correct it will display the correct answer and if wrong it will display the users answer and the correct one.

+* The feedback page will show how many questions the user answered, the number correct and incorrect (with percentages).

 * The feedback page will have a play again button to take the user to the home page.